nadnad250/test/README.md

    historical data before it begins evaluating signals.
 NinjaTrader handles this automatically but you may see no trades until enough bars have accumulated.

+   Delta is derived from tick-by-tick trades: when a trade occurs at the bid price it adds to bid volume and when a trade hits the ask it adds to ask volume.
+The difference between these two volumes forms the per-bar Delta, while the imbalance is `Delta / (bid + ask)` for that bar.

 If NinjaTrader is disconnected from its data feed, the strategy will still process any historical bars that are loaded on the chart.
 Make sure to load